uptane/POUFs/POUF-template.md

 Does the Primary write version reports to disk? (https://uptane.github.io/papers/ieee-isto-6100.1.0.0.uptane-standard.html#create_version_report)

-Do full verification Secondaries check that all metadata from the Director and Image repositories match? (https://uptane.github.io/papers/ieee-isto-6100.1.0.0.uptane-standard.html#full_verification)
+Do full verification Secondaries check that all metadata from the Director and Image repositories match or is this check done on the Primary? (https://uptane.github.io/papers/ieee-isto-6100.1.0.0.uptane-standard.html#full_verification)

 Does the Primary ECU check that the Targets metadata from the Director repository only contains ECU ids present on the vehicle? (https://uptane.github.io/papers/ieee-isto-6100.1.0.0.uptane-standard.html#full_verification)

-Does the Root, Snapshot, Timestamp, or Targets metadata verification process differ from the suggestions in the Standard? (https://uptane.github.io/papers/ieee-isto-6100.1.0.0.uptane-standard.html#check_root)
+Does the Root, Snapshot, Timestamp, or Targets metadata verification process have any steps in addition to those required in the Standard? (https://uptane.github.io/papers/ieee-isto-6100.1.0.0.uptane-standard.html#check_root)

 # Usage

-What filesystem is used by the Image repository? (https://uptane.github.io/papers/ieee-isto-6100.1.0.0.uptane-standard.html#image-repository)
+What kind of storage is used by the Image repository and which authorization mechanisms does it employ? (https://uptane.github.io/papers/ieee-isto-6100.1.0.0.uptane-standard.html#image-repository)

-What filesystem is used by the Director repository? (https://uptane.github.io/papers/ieee-isto-6100.1.0.0.uptane-standard.html#director_repository)
+What kind of storage is used by the Director repository and which authorization mechanisms does it employ? (https://uptane.github.io/papers/ieee-isto-6100.1.0.0.uptane-standard.html#director_repository)

 What database system is used for the inventory database? (https://uptane.github.io/papers/ieee-isto-6100.1.0.0.uptane-standard.html#inventory_db)